rytrose/pumpkin-pedestals/README.md

     - I2C address `0x72`, hex color #FFE600 (yellow)
     - I2C address `0x73`, hex color #4959E6 (blue)
     - I2C address `0x74`, hex color #8C1424 (red)

-### Set LEDs
+### Set Pedestals Color

 - Command: `02`
 - Request
   - Data:
-    - An array of LEDs to update with the provided color, where each index is 8 ASCII characters representing 4 bytes in hex:
+    - An array of pedestal address and color combinations, where each entry in the array is 8 ASCII characters representing 4 bytes in hex:
       - Byte 1 (MSB): The I2C address of the pedestal
       - Byte 2: The desired red value of the LED
       - Byte 3: The desired green value the LED
       - Byte 4: The desired blue value the LED
 - Response
   - Data:
-    - An array of updated LED addresses
+    - An array of updated pedestal I2C addresses

 Example:
 - Request